10 Ways You Can Create Urgency to Increase Conversions & Sales

 In addition to your main offer, give people an extra incentive to act fast.

-For instance, offer free shipping for a limited time, or give your first 10 buyers a free surprise gift.
+For instance, you might offer free shipping for a limited time, or give your first 10 buyers a free surprise gift.

 This technique works well when layered with other limited-time or FOMO tactics.